Skip to main content

 info

-For backwards compatibility reasons, /paritytech/beefy/1 is also a valid substream for those messages.
+For backward compatibility reasons, /paritytech/beefy/1 is also a valid substream for those messages.

 4.8.
 Network Messages